 8. Acer Swift 3

-The best budget laptop for students
+The best cheap student laptop

 Many of the best cheap laptops might be good choices for high school and college students, but the Acer Swift 3’s exceptionally durable build makes it an excellent choice for backpack-battering and dining hall spills.
 Its 14-inch screen also gives you more room for homework multitasking than some of the 13-inch machines here.